-Like any other language exchange, you want to pair up with someone who speaks the language you want to learn, and who is interested in learning the language you speak.
-However, in this case, there’s no switching between languages for half of the time.
+Like with any other language exchange, you want to pair up with someone who speaks the language you want to learn, and who is interested in learning the language you speak.
+However, in this case, you won’t be spending half of the time in each language.
 Instead, both people listen to their target languages 100% of the time, and practice speaking them 0% of the time.

 This has several advantages: